Eversfield Charity Fundraising Assists Diepsloot Township School

 We then went to Reshomile School.
 The poverty and conditions we witnessed were heart-breaking.
 Classes have 60 children and teachers struggle to provide for their own families.
 We observed them serve lunch which was essentially a scoop of maize-based mash.

 We took food for about 180 of those children who were considered to be living in extreme poverty, some were orphans, and distributed additional food parcels.
 We also gifted around 30 of the old logo Eversfield School coats which Mabel and Stanley helped to distribute.

 Having visited the Schools, it became apparent that the money raised through the Eversfield Lenten coin collection and the children's sponsored walk would be most effectively used at the Leap School and agreed that we would use the money to provide them with an interactive white board which will benefit a significant number of children.
-This wasn't what we had planned but having witnessed the conditions first hand, we felt it was a more effective way to support the children in Diepsloot on this occasion.

 It was an emotional visit for us all.
 We were particularly proud of how Stanley and Mabel behaved when we visited the schools, their enthusiasm to help give out the food and coats, and really take in how privileged they were to visit.

 Thank you to all the Eversfield community for helping support the fundraising initiative.